eco32i/tweed/README.md

 tweed
 =====

-Database to store and analyze the results of oases de novo assembly pipeline.
+A database to store and analyze the results of oases de novo assembly pipeline.
 The database is built by parsing the following files from the standard ``oases`` output: